Maria Eagle: Backbencher

-Prior to the general election in 1997, Eagle was selected through an all-women shortlist to stand for Labour in Liverpool Garston in Merseyside.
-She was elected to the House of Commons with a majority of 18,417.
+Prior to the 1997 general election, Eagle was selected through an all-women shortlist to stand as the Labour candidate in Liverpool Garston.
+Eagle was elected to Parliament as MP for Liverpool Garston with 61.3% of the vote and a majority of 18,417.
 She made her maiden speech on 17 June 1997.

 She became a member of the Public Accounts Committee and in 1999 she was appointed the Parliamentary Private Secretary to the Minister of State at the Department of Health, John Hutton.
 Her proposed ban on mink fur farming was defeated as a Private member's bill but subsequently picked up by the government and enacted as the Fur Farming (Prohibition) Act 2000.

+Eagle was re-elected as MP for Liverpool Garston at the 2001 general election with an increased vote share of 61.4% and a decreased majority of 12,494.

 Government minister

 Eagle was promoted to the Tony Blair government following the 2001 general election as a Parliamentary Under-Secretary of State at the Department for Work and Pensions.

-Following the 2005 general election, she was the Minister for Children at the Department for Education and Skills, until the May 2006 reshuffle moved her to Northern Ireland, where she was minister for Employment and Learning.
+At the 2005 general election, Eagle was again re-elected, with a decreased vote share of 54% and a decreased majority of 7,193.
+Following the election, she was the Minister for Children at the Department for Education and Skills, until the May 2006 reshuffle moved her to Northern Ireland, where she was minister for Employment and Learning.

 Eagle was moved to the Ministry of Justice when Gordon Brown became Prime Minister in June 2007.
 In September 2008, she was nominated for Stonewall Politician of the Year for her work to support equality for lesbian, gay and bisexual people.
 As part of the government reshuffle in October 2008, she assumed additional responsibility for Equalities.
 In the June 2009 reshuffle, she was promoted to Minister of State.
-In 2010, she was given a score of 93% in favour of lesbian, gay and bisexual equality by Stonewall.

 Expenses controversy

-On 17 May 2009 The Daily Telegraph revealed that Eagle had claimed £3,500 for the refurbishment of the bathroom of her Liverpool home property, then switched her second home designation to a different property four months later.
+On 17 May 2009, during the United Kingdom parliamentary expenses scandal, The Daily Telegraph revealed that Eagle had claimed £3,500 for the refurbishment of the bathroom of her Liverpool home, then switched her second home designation to a different property four months later.
 Eagle voted in favour of legislation which would have kept MPs' expenses information secret.